eclipse-tractusx/tractusx-edc/docs/development/management-domains/README.md

 *Federated Catalog as own Management Domain*

-The Federated Catalog can act as own single domain able to interact (provide catalog) to other managed domains.
+The Federated Catalog can act as own single domain able to interact to other managed domains.

 ![](./distributed.fc.own.domain.svg)